dougeby/IntuneDocs/intune/network-access-control-integrate.md

 8. Once the device is enrolled and compliant, NAC partner solution gets the state from Intune.

 9. Connection is successfully established which allows the device access to corporate resources.

+>[!INFORMATION ]
+> Cisco ISE specific notes:
+> - ISE Api exposed by intune takes in MacAddress/IMEI/UDID/MEID (ie: No AAD lookups)
+> - ISE reports compliance as true only if MDMStatus == 1 (Compliant)
+> - ISE has a feature which requests from Intune the Url to redirect to in case the user device is non-compliant or is not enrolled (https://portal.manage.microsoft.com/networkaccesscontrol/index).
+The recommendation is for them to configure ISE in such a way that they allow users to redirect to this Url  automatically when they are non-compliant, so they can get compliant.

 ## Next steps